 The Shaping Inclusive Finance Transformations (SHIFT) program aims to broaden and improve financial inclusion to enable target groups to be active agents of the formal economy.
 SHIFT seeks to provide increased income and employment, and reduce vulnerability to financial shocks by deepening access to well-regulated financial products targeted at the low income population, especially women.
 The program is expected to contribute to the achievement of the Sustainable Development Goals, in particular SDG goal 1 and 5.

-IPE Global will be conducting a mid-term evaluation over a period of three months to provide: a) programmatic learning to inform and guide program implementation and/or strategy, and b) assessment of results (to learn what is working / likely to work, why and for whom).
+IPE Global conducted a mid-term evaluation over a period of three months to provide: a) programmatic learning to inform and guide program implementation and/or strategy, and b) assessment of results (to learn what is working / likely to work, why and for whom).

 Purpose was to provide periodic thorough assessments of progress in education sector, public financial management and macro-economic stability, in support of the tranche releases to the Government of India.
 As a part of this, Public Financial Management Annual Monitoring Report for India for FY 2015-16 was prepared, which strictly followed the template of EU Budget Support Guidelines of 2012.
 The report for FY 2015-16 was also used for one tranche release under the State Partnership Programme with Rajasthan.
 Besides, it entailed preparation of annual report on the ‘Development of the Macro-economic Policy in India.’